luiscstr/Loan-Approval-Prediction/README.md

   -  \raw: contains the original data set.
   -  \processed: contains cleaned and preprocessed files
 - src: contains the notebooks
 - results: pickle file that contains a pandas dataframe where the different models are stored.
-The dataframe structure is as follows:
+The dataframe contains the following fields
-    --
+    - Algorithm: algorithm used for the model.
+    - Model: saved model.
+    - Features: indicates which features were used to build the model
+    - Best_Score_train: accuracy of the training set.
+    - Best_Score_test: accuracy of the test set
+    - Case, Case_Descript: describe which techniques were used to build de model.
+For example, Gridsearch, Feature selection, sampling methods...
+    -
 ## 5. NOTEBOOK STRUCTURE
 The repository contains a total of six (6) notebooks:
 - *1. Data description and initial intuitions*: structure and characteristics of the data set (rows, columns, missing values...), field description and initial suposition/guesses prior to the analysis